-We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The provider carried out radiography audits every year following current guidance and legislation.
+We saw evidence the dentist justified, graded and reported on the radiographs they took.
+The provider carried out radiography audits every six months following current guidance and legislation.
 The provider had registered with the Health and Safety Executive in line with changes to legislation relating to radiography.
 Local rules for the X-ray units were available in line with the current regulations.
-The provider used digital X-rays and had rectangular collimation fitted to the X-ray units to enhance patient safety.
+The provider used also rectangular collimation on the X-ray machines and digital X-rays to reduce the risks to patients.